Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic index chart | Insulin index chart | Blog | Subscribe

 Cardiovascular

-Mustard oil can also be one of the healthiest choices among edible oils due to its favorable linoleic acid to α-linoleic acid ratio, low saturated fat, high monounsaturated fat content, along with its relative stability during cooking.
+Mustard oil can also be one of the healthiest choices among edible oils due to its favorable linoleic acid to α-linoleic acid ratio, low saturated fat, and high monounsaturated fat content, along with its relative stability during cooking.
 Epidemiologic studies among Indians suggest that consumption of mustard oil can reduce the risk of coronary heart disease (16).

 However, another study showed a positive correlation between coronary heart disease and increased consumption of mustard oil.
 This may be due to the high oleic and erucic acid content.
 The study suggests that the total consumption of mustard oil per month should be less than 1.75-2.06L (17).